 Free eye tests for students

-More free eye tests: Specsavers, Boots and Vision Express
+More free eye tests: Boots and Vision Express

 Did you know that most high street opticians also offer free eye tests in the UK, funded by the NHS?
 The problem is that most people don't!
 They can be pretty quiet about it, but it's a good and convenient way to grab yourself a freebie.
 Again, they will ask you a few questions, but you won't have to pay a penny.
-You can get a free eye test at Specsavers, or get a free eye test at Boots - it's super easy to book your appointment online.
-Or simply, go into your local opticians and check what free eye test options they offer.
+You can get a free eye test at Boots - it's super easy to book your appointment online, or simply, go into your local opticians and check what free eye test options they offer.

 Free eye test: Boots Opticians